damn/Fullmoon/README.md

 # core

-RPG Maker&Engine for Clojure.
+RPG Maker&Engine for Clojure and much more.
+Core is an experimental new&simpler way to write videogames.
+Based on plain clojure data structures.

-It uses an extremely innovating new component system, where components are just clojure vectors of `[keyword value]`.
+It uses a simple component system, where components are just clojure vectors of `[keyword value]` and the different entities are clojure maps.

 Side effects in the game are just components like `[:tx/foo param]` named 'tx=transaction' similar to the datomic structure.